mlund/elasticrab/README.md

 Here $t_i$ is the atom type, $A_{ij}$ is the Voronoi contact area, $c_{ij}$ is the contact class, and $S_i$ is the solvent-accessible area.

-ElastiCrab applies the following inclusion rules:
+Elasticrab applies the following inclusion rules:

 - A pair contact is scored only if both atom types are present in the potential.
 - Same-chain contacts with residue-number separation 0 or 1 are skipped.
 These